GoogleCloudPlatform/cloud-hackathons/hacks/iac-with-tf/README.md

 ### Description

 For this challenge you could use any external Git repository (Github/Bitbucket/Gitlab etc.), however the easiest option is to use a Cloud Source Repository on GCP.
-We've already created a Cloud Source Repository with the same name as the project name.
-Create an SSH key and register that with your Cloud Source Repository (everyone on the team should that).
+We've already created a Cloud Source Repository with the name `iac-with-tf` in *your project*.
+Create an SSH key and register that with your Cloud Source Repository (everyone on the team should complete this task).

 We've prepared a [sample project](#) for you, download it and extract the contents.
 Make sure that code is pushed to the external repository.